karamanburak/iOS-calculator/README.md

 - CSS

+- JavaScript

-## Steps to Solution
+## Solution Steps

-- Step 1: Download or clone project repo on Github
+- Step 1: Download or clone the project repository on Github

-- Step 2: Establish a project folder for the local public repo on your PC
+- Step 2: Create a project folder for the local public repository on your computer

 - Step 3:
-  - Craft the HTML structure for the calculator.
+  - Create the HTML structure for the calculator.
-  - Implement the CSS-GRID structure as showcased in the provided image.
+  - Apply the CSS-GRID structure as shown in the given image.
+  - Add the required functionality with Javascript.
-  - Ensure seamless functionality mirroring the IOS CALCULATOR.
+  - Provide seamless functionality that mirrors the iOS Calculator.